preciofishbone/OmniaDocs/document-management/end-user/create-document-wizard/index.rst

 .. image:: docwizard-controlled.png

+When used for Controlled Documents, the steps are as follows:

+1. First the author selects type of document to create.
+2. Add properties in the available fields.
+3. Select template (there can be several for each type).
+4. Type a name for the document.
-First the author selects type of document to create.
-When that is done it can look as above and the next steps are to add properties, select template (there can be several for each type), type a name for the document and select location, which in this case can be Controlled Documents libraries only.
+5. Select Documents library and folder to save the document in, which in this case can be Controlled Documents libraries only.